ejthompson01/code_tester/README.md

 - how lists/tuples/etc are ordered. if we want to extend this to other things, e.g., dbs, consider optional sorting issues like those seen before.

+- write a compare() method to allow for additional/future flexibility.